Cart 0

 The strength of the tow rope is also crucial.
 The weakest rope should support up to 2,000 lbs., and the strongest one 6,000 lbs. depending on how many people you're dragging behind the boat.

-How to Fill Up Your Towable Tube Right
+How to Properly Fill Up Your Towable Tube

 Inflate your towable tube by making it tight and smooth.
 Follow the manufacturer's air amount guideline.
 Check and adjust the air if needed due to sun or water effects.
 After use, deflate, fold, and store away from the sun and damage.